 Hot-dip galvanizing has been utilized for over 250 years to protect steel and iron from the destruction of corrosion.
 The process, which has evolved over the years, entails dipping fabricated steel into a kettle of molten zinc.
 The iron in the steel reacts with the zinc to form a tightly bonded alloy coating which protects the steel from corrosion.
 Galvanized steel has a significantly lower life cycle cost than other materials such as painted steel or epoxy coated surfaces, and requires no coating maintenance over its service life.

 Trusted Experience and Expertise

-A leading provider of hot-dip galvanizing, AZZ has 39 galvanizing operations throughout the U.S. and Canada providing maximum accessibility and thereby reducing transportation costs for our valued customers.
+A leading provider of hot-dip galvanizing, AZZ has over 45 galvanizing operations throughout the U.S. and Canada providing maximum accessibility and thereby reducing transportation costs for our valued customers.
 Our extensive experience and expertise extend to a broad range of applications including agriculture, bridge and highway, construction, electrical utilities, original equipment manufacturers, petrochemicals, recreation and transportation.